BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 [0x00000000]>
 ```

-There do seem to be quite a few odd-looking values mixed together with ones that align with what we are accustomed to seeing.
+There do seem to be quite a few odd-looking values mixed together with ones that appear similar to what we are accustomed to seeing.
 What is happening here?

 ### A Look at the Source Code